Netvent/as-attribution-android/README.md

 Minimum supported SDK version is 14.
 Be sure that minSdkVersion in your gradle file isn't lower than 14.

 ## Usage
+You can check sample applications in the repository to see the examples of how to integrate and use the SDK.

 ### SDK Import
 **Kotlin Users**
 ```kotlin